htfab/ttsky-verilog-template/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-# Tiny Tapeout Verilog Project Template
+# Tiny Tapeout VHDL Project Template (experimental)

+> [!WARNING]
+> VHDL support for Tiny Tapeout is experimental.
+The template may get changes during the shuttle and VHDL support may be dropped for future shuttles if we see low usage.

 - [Read the documentation for project](docs/info.md)